MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 - Embedded videos
 - Code snippets/samples

-For the complete list, refer to "DFM and Markdown extensions" and "Code snippets" in the table of contents.
+For the complete list, refer to "Markdig and Markdown extensions" and "Code snippets" in the table of contents.

 ### Note blocks